michaelschaub/michaelschaub.github.io/index.md

 <!--{: .notice--success}-->

 ### News and Events
+***September 21, 2020*** -- I gave two talks at Netsci 2020 in the last days.
+The first about Signal Processing on Simplicial complexes at the Toponets satellite, the second on the blind identification of stochastic block models from dynamical observations.
+Both talks are available on youtube here: [Talk 1](https://www.youtube.com/watch?v=7iEVAnfV4kY) and [Talk 2](https://www.youtube.com/watch?v=_i8TnChiAp8).
 ***September 17, 2020*** -- Ingo Scholtes, Renaud Lambiotte, Martin Rosvall and I, together with Program Chairs Giona Casiraghi and Laurence Brandenberger, are organizing the [higher-order model in network science workshop (HONS)](https://uzhdag.github.io/hons_web/) as part of the virtual Netsci 2020.
 ***September 1, 2020*** -- Leonie Neuhäuser starts as PhD student in our group.
 Welcome Leonie!
 ***August 16, 2020*** --  Our paper "Exact Blind Community Detection from Signals on Multiple Graphs" with Mitch Roddenberry, Hoi-To Wai and Santiago Segarra got published in the IEEE Transactions on Signal Processing [here](https://doi.org/10.1109/TSP.2020.3016494).